rd--/jssc3/help/essay/superscript.md

 SuperScript programs can also be written in _C-Smalltalk_ notation.
 In this notation the sine tone program given above is written `SinOsc(440, 0) * 0.1`.
-This text may be executed by selecting it and typing _Control-Enter_.
+Programs written in this notation may be executed by typing _Control-Enter_.

 C-Smalltalk and JavaScript notations are similar in many ways.
-One difference is that C-Smalltalk allows _infix_ operators, here _*_ replaces _Mul_.
+One difference is that C-Smalltalk allows _infix_ operators.
+Here the infix _*_ operator replaces the prefix _sc.Mul_ procedure.
 (In JavaScript operators can be applied only to simple numbers, not to sounds.)

 The function syntax is also somewhat different, as can be seen in the program below.